The Future of Reference is Outside the Library

-LaRue shared his vision for the future of reference in the webinar Leaving Fort Ref: Frontiers of Embedded Librarianship.
+LaRue shared his vision for the future of reference in a 2013 webinar, Leaving Fort Ref: Frontiers of Embedded Librarianship.
 If public libraries are to fully embody their role as bedrock of the community, they need to see themselves as much more than information specialists.
 Those who staff our libraries have important work as relationship builders, storytellers, and assets to the community.

 “I believe this is one of the most profound transformations going on in librarianship today.
 This is the future of reference services, not just passively waiting behind Fort Reference for people to come in and ask us questions, but actively organizing, understanding, cataloging our communities, figuring out where we can have the greatest impact, and making our communities stronger.”

 The intriguing story of how to actually make this happen was told by Douglas County librarians Colbe Galston and Amy Long.
 They are among the first to boldly venture beyond their library walls into the frontiers of community embedded librarianship.
 Listen to the webinar archive for the rich personal details of their experience.
 Following are just a few of the highlights.